modmore/VersionX/readme.md

 - `Undo`: On the right-hand side of every diff, you'll see **_undo_** buttons for each field listed.
 Clicking undo will revert the change for that field only, ignoring all the other fields within that delta.
 - `Revert these changes`: In the top-right corner of each delta, you'll see the **_Revert these changes_** button.
 This will revert all fields within that delta, but no others.
-- `Revert all fields to this point in time`: This button sits between deltas, and reverts ALL fields regardless of which delta are in, to that point in time.
-(The "end time" of the delta just below it).
+- `Revert all fields to this point in time`: This button sits between deltas, and reverts ALL fields regardless of which delta they are in, to that point in time. (_This point in time_ refers to the "end time" of the delta just below it).

 ## Fields ##

-_Coming soon..._
+Different field types in v3 allow for unique behavior when creating, reverting, or rendering deltas.
+In addition to the standard [Text field](https://github.com/modmore/VersionX/blob/3.x/core/components/versionx/src/Fields/Text.php), the [Properties field](https://github.com/modmore/VersionX/blob/3.x/core/components/versionx/src/Fields/Properties.php) is now available.

+Properties fields are defined for an object in the type class (see Object Types section below) and are typically used for fields that contain more than one value, such as a serialized value.
+The properties field breaks the value apart recursively and versions each item as its own field when stored in a delta.
+This provides more granular control over what can be reverted, compared to a normal Text field where all values must be reverted at once.
+An example of the Properties field being defined for a Resource can be found [here](https://github.com/modmore/VersionX/blob/3.x/core/components/versionx/src/Types/Resource.php#L32-L34).

+An Image field is also planned that would allow rendering of the before and after images within the diff.

 ## Object Types ##